 Each of the Azores islands has one colour assigned to it.
 Terceira is purple, Santa Maria is yellow, Graciosa is white – and so on.
 Only São Miguel is called green.

-The colours of the Azores islands were given by the inhabitants.
+The colors of the islands in the Azores were given by the writer Raul Brandão in the book „As ilhas desconhecidas” („Unknown Islands”), who visited some of the islands and saw some from the ocean.
 They are based on the characteristics of each island.
 And although the vegetation is intensely green almost everywhere, other features of the islands were also taken into account.

 Santa Maria is the oldest and warmest of the Azores islands.
 It is the closest to Africa and its climate is different from that of the other islands in the archipelago.
 It’s attributed its yellow colour mainly due to genista (bushes with intense yellow flowers) growing on the slopes of the island.
 An additional aspect is the vegetation that is dry in summer.
 Due to warmer air temperatures and less rainfall than on other islands, Santa Maria’s vegetation turns yellow in summer.
 The third aspect is the sun – there is a lot of it on Santa Maria!